MetaMask/core/docs/package-migration-process-guide.md

 </table>
 ```

-- Archive the source repo to prevent any changes from being pushed to it going forward.
+4. Archive the source repo to prevent any changes from being pushed to it going forward.
+Contact admins to perform this step.

 ### Core

-- Add migration target to README dependency graph using the `generate-dependency-graph` build script.
+1. Add migration target to README dependency graph using the `generate-dependency-graph` build script.
-- Fix downstream errors that were marked with `@ts-expect-error TODO:` during the migration process.
+2. Fix downstream errors that were marked with `@ts-expect-error TODO:` during the migration process.
-- Record any changes made to packages during the migration process in their respective CHANGELOGs.
+3. Record any changes made to packages during the migration process in their respective CHANGELOGs.
-- Use the `yarn create-release-branch` tool to publish a release of core with a new version for the migrated package and any updated downstream packages.
+4. Use the `yarn create-release-branch` tool to publish a release of core with a new version for the migrated package and any updated downstream packages.